 Kwasi Adusei, DNP, PMHNP, is a psychiatric mental health nurse practitioner and co-founder of the Psychedelic Society of Western New York, out of which he developed a local psychedelic harm reduction organization.
-Kwasi is a trainee of the MAPS sponsored MDMA-assisted psychotherapy for PTSD and was part of the first ever therapists of color cohort.
-Kwasi sits on advisory boards for Psychedelics Today, the Psychedelic Medical Association and the committee for Diversity, Equity and Inclusion at Horizon Health Services, a western New York based nonprofit mental health organization of over 700 employees where he works as a psychiatric nurse practitioner in their substance use disorder detox, long term rehabilitation, and in one of their 26 outpatient centers.
+Kwasi is a trainee of the MAPS sponsored MDMA-assisted psychotherapy for PTSD and was part of the first therapists of color cohort.
+Kwasi sits on advisory boards for Psychedelics Today, the Psychedelic Medical Association, and the committee for Diversity, Equity and Inclusion at Horizon Health Services, a western New York-based nonprofit mental health organization of over 700 employees where he works as a psychiatric nurse practitioner in their substance use disorder detox, long-term rehabilitation, and in one of their 26 outpatient centers.

-Rick Doblin, Ph.D., is the founder and executive director of the Multidisciplinary Association for Psychedelic Studies (MAPS).
-He received his doctorate in Public Policy from Harvard's Kennedy School of Government, where he wrote his dissertation on the regulation of the medical uses of psychedelics and marijuana and his Master's thesis on a survey of oncologists about smoked marijuana vs. the oral THC pill in nausea control for cancer patients.
+Rick Doblin, PhD, is the founder and president of the Multidisciplinary Association for Psychedelic Studies (MAPS).
+He received his doctorate in public policy from Harvard's Kennedy School of Government, where he wrote his dissertation on the regulation of the medical uses of psychedelics and marijuana and his master's thesis on a survey of oncologists about smoked marijuana vs. the oral THC pill in nausea control for cancer patients.
 His undergraduate thesis at New College of Florida was a 25-year follow-up to the classic Good Friday Experiment, which evaluated the potential of psychedelic drugs to catalyze religious experiences.
-He also conducted a thirty-four year follow-up study. to Timothy Leary's Concord Prison Experiment.
+He also conducted a 34-year follow-up study to Timothy Leary's Concord Prison Experiment.
 Rick studied with Dr. Stanislav Grof and was among the first to be certified as a Holotropic Breathwork practitioner.
 His professional goal is to help develop legal contexts for the beneficial uses of psychedelics and marijuana, primarily as prescription medicines but also for personal growth for otherwise healthy people, and eventually to become a legally licensed psychedelic therapist.
-He founded MAPS in 1986, and currently resides in Boston with his wife, dog, and empty rooms from three children, one of whom is in college and two have graduated.
+He founded MAPS in 1986, and currently resides in Boston with his wife, dog, and empty rooms from three children, one of whom is in college and two who have graduated.

 Dr. Rakesh Jain attended medical school at the University of Calcutta in India and attended graduate school at the University of Texas School of Public Health in Houston, where he was awarded the National Institute/CDC Competitive Traineeship.
 He graduated from the School of Public Health in 1987 with a Master of Public Health degree.
 He completed a post-doctoral fellowship in research psychiatry with the Gerontology Center of the University of Texas Mental Sciences Institute in Houston, where he received a national research service award for the support of the postdoctoral fellowship.
 After this, he served a 3-year residency in psychiatry at the Department of Psychiatry and Behavioral Sciences at the University of Texas Medical School at Houston and completed 2 years of child and adolescent psychiatry fellowship.